Phelimb/BIGSI/README.md

 BIGSI can search a collection of raw (fastq/bam), contigs or assembly for genes, variant alleles and arbitrary sequence.
 It can scale to millions of bacterial genomes requiring ~3MB of disk per sample while maintaining millisecond kmer queries in the collection.

-This tool was formerly named "Coloured Bloom Graph" or "CBG" in reference to the fact that it can be viewed as a coloured probabilistic de Bruijn graph.

 Documentation can be found at https://bigsi.readme.io/.
 An index of the microbial ENA/SRA (Dec 2016) can be queried at http://www.bigsi.io.